Smoothed Graph Contrastive Learning via Seamless Proximity Integration: Supplementary experiments

 \subsection{Computational analysis}

 The computational cost of graph contrastive learning models is analyzed through two distinct components: pre-training and downstream task evaluation.
+The pre-training phase consists of mini-batch generation, augmentation generation, encoder computation, and computations of the smoothing strategy.
+In the downstream task phase, the model learns two input/output MLP layers and evaluates the model for tasks such as node classification.

+For a graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$, with $N$ nodes and $E$ edges, the encoder computation using a message-passing-based GNN encoder $f_\theta$ efficiently computes embeddings with the complexity of $\mathcal{O}(N+E)$.
+The computation cost of graph augmentation consists of applying the feature mask ($\mathcal{O}(N)$) and the edge removal mask ($\mathcal{O}(E)$).
+The overall complexity is $\mathcal{O}(N+E)$, with the edge removal mask being the dominant factor ($\mathcal{O}(E)$).
+Notably, this cost is lower than that of MVGRL \cite{icml2020_1971}, as it utilizes a Personalized PageRank-based graph diffusion approach for structural augmentations, which entails a complexity of $\mathcal{O}(I.E)$, where $I$ represents the number of iterations required for convergence.

+The proposed model imposes additional computational overhead compared to the standard GCL.
+This includes the computation associated with the mini-batch strategy and integrating the smoothing strategy into the conventional contrastive loss.

+The computation of mini-batch strategies can be disregarded in the overall complexity analysis, as it is performed offline during preprocessing.
+However, the complexities of mini-batch strategies to generate $k$ subgraphs with a batch size $m$ from a given graph are $\mathcal{O}(km+kE)$ for the Random Node Sampler, $\mathcal{O}(km + kE)$ for the Random Edge Sampler, $\mathcal{O}( k(r \times h × d + m))$ for the Random Walk Sampler with $r$ roots, walk length $h$ and average node degree $d$, and $\mathcal{O}(k(s ×d + m))$ for the $s$-hop Ego-graph sampler.

+The main computational overhead is associated with the smoothing strategy.
+Taubin smoothing, which utilizes Laplacian matrices, has a computational complexity of $\mathcal{O}(N+E)$ constructing the Laplacian matrix and $\mathcal{O}(N)$ per iteration for matrix multiplication.
+The overall complexity, influenced by the number of iterations, ranges from linear to quadratic concerning the number of nodes $N$ and edges $E$.

+The computational complexity of bilateral smoothing, which considers both spatial proximity and intensity similarity for each node, is predominantly influenced by the node degrees and the total number of edges, typically in the order $\mathcal{O}(N+E)$.

+The computational complexity of diffusion-based smoothing primarily depends on the number of nodes $N$ and the number of iterations $K$.
+Each iteration involves summing the values of neighboring nodes, which can be considered $\mathcal{O}(deg(i))$ for each node $i$, where $deg(i)$ is the degree of node $i$.
+Therefore, the overall computational complexity can be expressed as $\mathcal{O}(K×N+E)$, where $K$ is the number of iterations, $N$ is the number of nodes, and $E$ is the total number of edges in the graph.

-In the pre-training phase, the process involves augmentation generation, encoder computation, and computation of the contrastive loss function for each batch.
-In the downstream task phase, the model learns two input/output MLP layers and evaluates the model for node classification.
-We conduct the computation analysis to evaluate the runtime performance of three variants of the SGCL model and compare these variants with several baseline methods on graphs of different scales, ranging from small to medium and large-scale graphs.
-The results of these experiments are summarized in Table \ref{tab_computation}.
+For numerical evaluation, we conduct the computational analysis to evaluate the runtime performances of three variants of the SGCL model, comparing them with several baseline methods across graphs of varying scales.
+The results of these experiments are summarized in Table \ref{tab_computation}. \mb{For this analysis, we included the majority of baselines for which implemented code was accessible; benchmarks with unreasonable runtimes are marked with a dash (–) in the table.}